dartanhansv/cisco-certifications/01-routing-protocols/is-is/isis-ipv6-deployment.md

 # IS-IS IPv6 Deployment: Single vs. Multi-Topology and the Transition Feature

-## Introduction
-Integrated IS-IS (Intermediate System to Intermediate System) supports both **IPv4 and IPv6** routing within the same protocol.
-When deploying IPv6 on an existing IPv4 IS-IS network, engineers must decide between **single-topology** and **multi-topology** designs.
-Additionally, the **transition feature** plays a key role in gradual IPv6 adoption.
+When deploying IPv6 in an existing IS-IS network, it's critical to choose how IPv6 routes will be handled alongside IPv4.
+IS-IS offers both **single-topology** and **multi-topology** options, each suited for specific deployment scenarios.
+Additionally, the **transition feature** allows gradual migration without service disruption.
-This summary explains these concepts and when to use each approach.

 ---